 Making professional connections and learning about different educational approaches is crucial to your success.
 Professional organizations offer a great entry point for students who want to learn more about their chosen career path.
-Below, you’ll find three of the country’s most prominent organizations for education leadership professionals.
-These organizations host networking events, provide online trainings, maintain active job boards, and offer other services for career-ready college graduates.
+Below, you’ll find three of the country’s most prominent organizations for educational leadership professionals.
+These organizations host networking events, provide online training, maintain active job boards, and offer other services for career-ready college graduates.
 Resources like these often prove invaluable as you complete your degree requirements and prepare to enter the job market.

 Financing Your Online Doctorate of Education

 Despite the relative affordability of online programs, most students still need financial assistance.
 Students should complete a Free Application for Federal Student Aid (FAFSA) form to learn more about loans, grants, and other opportunities offered through the U.S. government.
 Additionally, private grants and scholarships are available through nonprofit organizations, companies, and other sources.
 Check out our collection of resources below to learn more about financial aid options.